Amazon Prime subscribers can get Ghostrunner and Star Wars: Squadrons for free

-You can get Ghostrunner and Star Wars: Squadrons for free if you’re an Amazon Prime subscriber.
+You can get Ghostrunner and Star Wars: Squadrons for free right now if you’re an Amazon Prime subscriber.

 Get a code to redeem the games on Origin and GOG for free for a limited time only.
 This offer is only available for PC players, and you’ll have only until November 1st to claim the code and until November 4th to redeem it towards Star Wars: Squadrons, or until November 7th to redeem Ghstorunner.